 The project summary section requires the project title, grant request amount, proposed start/end date, estimate of audience size, target audience, and humanities discipline.
 It also requires a brief project description summarizing the grant project and providing the reviewers a snapshot of the details inside the application.

 The project narrative should explain, in detail, the project outlined in the project summary.
 Project narrative guidelines vary for each type of application.
 Please review the appropriate instructions for the application being completed.
 Each objective must be addressed.
+Applicants should not assume specialized knowledge by the grant reviewer.
+Narratives should be free of jargon, and technical terms should be explained, if used.

 Insofar as possible, provide a general schedule of work, activities, and events associated with the grant project.
 At least one activity is required for all grants, and dates may be estimated.
 If you are applying for a planning grant, list the meeting or research for the project.
 If the grant is awarded, you will receive instructions to complete a schedule of events with full details.
 You may enter up to 15 activities or events.

 The project must involve at least one humanities scholar.
 Scholars provide oversight on topics, facts, information and research.
 Required information for each scholar includes name, contact information, and role in the project.
+If known, the Council highly recommends including current employment, academic degrees/disciplines, and major publications.
+Such information helps confirm that the scholar is qualified to address the humanities discipline of the project.

 The detailed budget must provide a clear description noting how the applicant arrived at the grant request and cost share amounts.
 When completing your budget, keep in mind the following: